You are listening to the Sean Hannity Radio Show Podcast.

 You want to be a part of the program.

-Has great context.
+That's great context.

-And I'm like, no, it's not a hundred days of disaster.
+And I'm like, no, it's not 100 days of disaster.

-And if you look at the president's accomplishments, well, I think it's it's fairly significant on a whole variety of issues.
+And if you look at the president's accomplishments, well, I think it's fairly significant on a whole variety of issues.

 All of these different companies that are now building and promising to spend billions of dollars and create hundreds of thousands of millions of jobs ultimately.

-He's gotten rid of the Obama era regulations that have been so burdensome to business.
+He's gotten rid of the Obama-era regulations that have been so burdensome to business.

-He's ended the war on coal and put the country on a path towards energy independence, all things he can do on his own, the lowest level of illegal immigration in seventeen years by enforcing the laws.
+He's ended the war on coal and put the country on a path towards energy independence, all things he can do on his own.

 He's trying to fight back against sanctuary cities.

-He lost that court case yesterday, which we'll get into in more detail uh a little later on in the program today.
+He lost that court case yesterday, which we'll get into in more detail a little later on in the program today.

 He's moving forward with a plan to take on radical Islam and defeat ISIS.